We all think we know the classic Nike marketing strategy.

 They know their core demographic includes heavy Instagram users and so it makes sense for their brand to maintain a presence there.
 However, they also make sure that everything they post provides value.
 Rather than interrupting the flow of their follower’s feeds with flagrant sales pitches, they share motivational messaging.

-Other posts, like this one, subtly tie into the brand’s history while directing users to interest–specific Nike sub-accounts on Instagram.
-In this case, they could have simply said something to the effect of, “Check out our women’s footwear and apparel profile, and our general running product profile.”
+Other posts subtly tie into the brand’s history and their sponsored influencers while directing users to interest–specific Nike sub-accounts on Instagram.
+In this case, they could have simply said something to the effect of, “Check out our women’s footwear and apparel profile, and our general running product profile."

 Instead, they went the extra mile and created something memorable and entertaining while staying relevant to what their audience wants to see.